-According to the Single Specialty Ambulatory Surgery Demonstration Project Work Group charge, the goal was to "Develop a plan to evaluate and test the concept of single special ambulatory surgery centers in North Carolina" (Work Group Charge, 2009).
+According to the Single Specialty Ambulatory Surgery Demonstration Project Work Group charge, the goal was to "[d]evelop a plan to evaluate and test the concept of single specialty ambulatory surgery centers in North Carolina" (Work Group Charge, 2009).
 Additionally, this model was designed to include measures "of value, access to the uninsured, and quality and safety of care" that are aligned with the basic principles of the SMFP.
-As stated in the 2010 SMFP, each facility will provide "annual reports to the Agency to "perform an evaluation of each facility at the end of the first calendar year the facility is in operation and will perform an annual evaluation of each facility thereafter" (Table 6D, 2010 SMFP).
+As stated in the 2010 SMFP, each facility will provide "annual reports to the Agency showing the facility's compliance with the project criteria."
+Additional criteria require the Agency to "perform an evaluation of each facility at the end of the first calendar year the facility is in operation and will perform an annual evaluation of each facility thereafter" (Table 6D, 2010 SMFP).

-Three demonstration project sites were approved by the SHCC in the 2010 SMFP, and no demonstration projects were added in subsequent SMFPs, or in the Proposed 2015 SMFP.
-Table 6D (2011 SMFP, 2013 SMFP, 2014 SMFP and Proposed 2015 SMFP) and Table 6C (2012 SMFP) are inventory tables, providing information about the status of the three demonstration sites.
+Three demonstration project sites were approved by the SHCC in the 2010 SMFP, and no demonstration projects were added in subsequent SMFPs, or in the Proposed 2016 SMFP.
+Table 6D (2011 SMFP, 2013 SMFP, 2014 SMFP, 2015 SMFP and Proposed 2016 SMFP) and Table 6C (2012 SMFP) are inventory tables, providing information about the status of the three demonstration sites.
 The inventory table is not an update of the decision; instead, it is an accounting of the implementation of the decision made in 2009 for the 2010 SMFP.

 All three demonstration projects have been awarded certificates of need and are licensed.
-In the Agency's first annual evaluation of Piedmont Outpatient Surgery Center, it was determined they had not demonstrated substantial compliance with the project criteria.
-This facility had not submitted utilization and payment data to the statewide data processer.
-However, this has been rectified.
-The second year evaluation for Piedmont Outpatient Surgery Center and the first year evaluation for the Triangle Orthopaedics Surgery Center will be presented at the Acute Care Services Committee meeting on September 17, 2014.
-The first annual evaluation for the third demonstration project is not expected until next year.
-As more annual evaluation data becomes available, each will be monitored to assess effectiveness related to access, value, safety and quality for a five-year period, in keeping with the SHCC's previously expressed timeline and criteria.
+In the Agency's first annual evaluation, it determined that Piedmont Outpatient Surgery Center had not demonstrated substantial compliance with the project criteria, because this facility had not submitted utilization and payment data to the statewide data processer.
+This situation has since has been rectified.
+The second year evaluation for Piedmont Outpatient Surgery Center and the first year evaluation for Triangle Orthopaedics Surgery Center were presented at the Acute Care Services Committee meeting on September 17, 2014.
+The third year evaluation for Piedmont Outpatient Surgery Center, the second year evaluation for Triangle Orthopaedics Surgery Center and the first year evaluation for Mallard Creek Surgery Center will be presented at the Acute Care Services Committee meeting on September 8, 2015.
+As more annual evaluation data becomes available, each site will be monitored to assess effectiveness related to access, value, safety and quality for a five-year period, in keeping with the SHCC's previously expressed timeline and criteria for the demonstration project.

-In 2009, Blue Ridge Bone and Joint Clinic petitioned the SHCC to add Buncombe County as another Single Specialty Ambulatory Surgery Facility Demonstration Project.
-Furthermore, similar petitions were submitted by Blue Ridge Bone and Joint to the SHCC in 2010, 2011, 2012 and 2013.
+In 2009, Blue Ridge Bone and Joint Clinic petitioned the SHCC to add Buncombe County as another Single Specialty Ambulatory Surgery Facility Demonstration Project site.
+Subsequently, Blue Ridge Bone and Joint submitted similar petitions to the SHCC in 2010, 2011, 2012, 2013 and 2014.
 The SHCC denied all of these petitions, citing the SHCC's initial decision to limit the demonstration project to three, in order to "evaluate each facility after each facility has been in operation for five years."
-Additionally, the SHCC stated it would only consider expansion beyond the three original demonstration projects if the Agency determines that the demonstration facilities are "meeting or exceeding all criteria" as set forth in the 2010 SMFP (Table 6D, SMFP 2010).
+Additionally, the SHCC stated that it would only consider expansion beyond the three original demonstration projects if the Agency determines that the demonstration facilities are "meeting or exceeding all criteria" set forth in the 2010 SMFP (Table 6D).

-Furthermore, data was presented in the petition to support the cost efficiency of procedures performed in the ASC as compared to those performed in hospitals for both Medicaid and the State Health Plan; differences in costs per case in 2012 were \$160.99 and \$2,030.55, respectively.
-This data does not take into account the different acuity levels of patients in hospitals as compared to ASC facilities.
-Further analysis would need to be performed in order to take into account patient profiles and disease severity such that actual cost savings could be accurately assessed.
+The petition presented data to support the cost efficiency of procedures performed in the ASC, compared to those performed in hospitals for both Medicaid and the State Health Plan; differences in costs per case in 2012 were \$160.99 and \$2,030.55, respectively.
+This data does not take into account the difference in acuity levels between patients in hospitals and patients in ASC facilities.
+To estimate the actual cost savings, further analysis would need to include account patient profiles and disease severity.